snori74/presentations/README.md

 # Presentations

-These are my slides from the presentation:
-**'White Hat Phishing': Lessons learnt from two years of doing it"** ...that I gave at the 2018 CHcon - Christchurch Hacker Conference.
+1 -  **'White Hat Phishing': Lessons learnt from two years of doing it"** - a presentation I gave onstage at the 2018 CHcon - Christchurch Hacker Conference (https://2018.chcon.nz/mainevent.html]